 “And while you are there, remember to print off your benefit statement,” says financial planner Benjamin Brandt of retirement podcast Retirement Starts Today Radio.
 “Paper statements stopped in mid-2011 & started up again in Sept of 2014.”

 Have a pension or other employer-sponsored benefits?
 Check on your spousal and health insurance-related options.
-Meanwhile, it's equally important to learn about Medicare and your options there as you approach age 65.
+Meanwhile, it's equally important to learn about Medicare Supplement plans and your options there as you approach age 65.

 “Knowing your benefits is a crucial step to building a comprehensive retirement income plan,” says Brandt.
 Even if you don’t yet qualify, it’s important to know how all your retirement benefits will work together in future years.